Khmer language: Geographic distribution and dialects

 Standard Khmer, or Central Khmer, the language as taught in Cambodian schools and used by the media, is based on the dialect spoken throughout the Central Plain, a region encompassed by the northwest and central provinces.

 Northern Khmer (called Khmer Surin in Khmer) refers to the dialects spoken by many in several border provinces of present-day northeast Thailand.
 After the fall of the Khmer Empire in the early 15th century, the Dongrek Mountains served as a natural border leaving the Khmer north of the mountains under the sphere of influence of the Kingdom of Lan Xang.
 The conquests of Cambodia by Naresuan the Great for Ayutthaya furthered their political and economic isolation from Cambodia proper, leading to a dialect that developed relatively independently from the midpoint of the Middle Khmer period.

 This has resulted in a distinct accent influenced by the surrounding tonal languages Lao and Thai, lexical differences, and phonemic differences in both vowels and distribution of consonants.
 Syllable-final //r//, which has become silent in other dialects of Khmer, is still pronounced in Northern Khmer.
 Some linguists classify Northern Khmer as a separate but closely related language rather than a dialect.

 Western Khmer, also called Cardamom Khmer or Chanthaburi Khmer, is spoken by a very small, isolated population in the Cardamom mountain range extending from western Cambodia into eastern Central Thailand.
 Although little studied, this variety is unique in that it maintains a definite system of vocal register that has all but disappeared in other dialects of modern Khmer.

 Phnom Penh Khmer is spoken in the capital and surrounding areas.
-This dialect is characterized by merging or complete elision of syllables, which speakers from other regions consider a "relaxed" pronunciation.
+This dialect is characterised by merging or complete elision of syllables, which speakers from other regions consider a "relaxed" pronunciation.
 For instance, "Phnom Penh" is sometimes shortened to "m'Penh".
 Another characteristic of Phnom Penh speech is observed in words with an "r" either as an initial consonant or as the second member of a consonant cluster (as in the English word "bread").
 The "r", trilled or flapped in other dialects, is either pronounced as a uvular trill or not pronounced at all.